 Communal Coffee – South Park

-Communal Coffee is easily the cutest coffee shop on this list.
+Communal Coffee is easily the cutest coffee shop truck in San Diego.
 Who doesn’t love a good coffee truck and boho decor?
-I was a little taken aback when they said they didn’t have any almond milk and only have oat milk as alternative milk.
+I was a little taken aback when they said they didn’t have any almond milk and only had oat milk as an alternative milk.
 Tell me you live in California without telling me you live in California.

 Even still, it is one of my favorites in San Diego.
 Their food selection is small however the ricotta jam toast is to die for.
 Make sure to order that and check out the cute shop located inside.

 Location: 2221 Fern St, San Diego, CA 92104